webdevops/TYPO3-metaseo/Documentation/Constants/Index.rst

 Revisit after                    Number of days between search engine visits

-Geo Location                     Geo-Location of your webpage with latitude,
+Geo Location                     Geo location of your web page with latitude,
                                  longitude, region and  placename

 PICS-label                       Platform for Internet Content Selection